michaelboth/EventAnalyzer/README.md

 }
 ```

-The instrumentation is defined in ```unikorn_instrumentation.h```.
+The instrumentation is defined in ```examples/hello/unikorn_instrumentation.h```.
 Use this as the starting point for any application.
 ```c
 #ifdef ENABLE_UNIKORN_RECORDING